 For the 24-hour urine collection, all urine should be saved for a 24-hour period.
-It is important that the sample be refrigerated during this time period.
+Empty the bladder completely without collecting.
+Then collect urine for 24 hours only – no more than 24 hours.
+It is important that the sample be refrigerated during this time.

 Is any test preparation needed to ensure the quality of the sample?

 Catecholamine levels, and by extension the levels of their metabolites, are affected by various drugs, foods and stresses.
 Preparation for the test is important to ensure that an appropriate sample is collected and for correct interpretation of results.
-Follow any instructions given by the healthcare provider or the collection site or laboratory.
+Follow any instructions given by your healthcare practitioner or the collection site or laboratory.

-- The patient will also be instructed on what foods to avoid.
+- You will also be instructed on what foods to avoid.

-- Emotional and physical stresses and vigorous exercise should be minimized prior to and during sample collection as they can increase catecholamine secretion and therefore affect metanephrine levels.
+- Avoid emotional and physical stresses and vigorous exercise prior to and during sample collection as they can increase catecholamine release and therefore affect metanephrine levels.

-Urine metanephrines testing is used to help detect or rule out the presence of a rare tumor called a pheochromocytomas or a paraganglioma that releases excess metanephrines.
+Urine metanephrines testing is used to help detect or rule out the presence of a rare tumor called a pheochromocytoma or a paraganglioma that releases excess metanephrines.
+Since these tumors (PPGL) produce these hormones in excess, measuring the amount in the blood and/or urine may help detect the tumors.
 Testing may also be used when a tumor has been treated or removed to monitor for recurrence.

 When is it ordered?

-Urine metanephrines are ordered when a healthcare provider either suspects that someone has a catecholamine-secreting tumor or wants to rule out the possibility.
-It may be ordered when a person (especially a person younger than age 40) has sudden bursts (paroxysms) of signs and symptoms such as:
+Urine metanephrines are ordered when your healthcare provider either suspects that you have a tumor that produces catecholamines or wants to rule out the possibility.
+It may be ordered when you (especially if you are younger than age 40) have sudden bursts (paroxysms) of signs and symptoms such as:

-- High blood pressure (hypertension), especially when a person has hypertension that is not responding to treatment since people with catecholamine-secreting tumors are frequently resistant to standard therapies
+- High blood pressure, especially when your hypertension is not responding to treatment (people with these tumors are frequently resistant to standard therapies)

 - Severe headaches